IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool_member.html.markdown

 - `pool` - (Required, Forces new resource, String) The load balancer pool unique identifier.
 - `port`- (Required, Integer) The port number of the application running in the server member.
 - `target_address` - (Required, String) The IP address of the pool member.
-- `target_id` - (Required, String) The unique identifier for the virtual server instance pool member.
+- `target_id` - (Required, String) The unique identifier for the virtual server instance pool member or subnet reserved ip.
 Required for network load balancer.

 - `weight` - (Optional, Integer) Weight of the server member.
 This option takes effect only when the load-balancing algorithm of its belonging pool is `weighted_round_robin`, Minimum allowed weight is `0` and Maximum allowed weight is `100`.
 Default: 50, Weight of the server member.
 Applicable only if the pool algorithm is weighted_round_robin.